AshridgeTechnologies/elemento/stories/Auto state.md

 - ✅ Does path need to be in properties - no, can get from asi
 - ✅ Read https://www.telerik.com/blogs/vue-basics-state-management-vue
 - Proper typing for state objects - no as any
-- Move overrides of withState/withProps to copy eg Data
+- ✅ Move overrides of withState/withProps to copy eg Data
 - Unit tests for AppStateStore, ComponentState, app state hook
 - Change all code generation to use auto state
+- Move to separate package